score-json/nlohmann_json/TSF/trustable/statements/JLS-07.md

     Erikhu1: 1.0
 ---

-The develop branch of nlohmann/json is protected, i.e. no direct commits are possible.
+The develop branch of nlohmann/json is protected, i.e., no direct commits are possible.